 When you think of using social media for recruiting, your first thought is probably LinkedIn.
 And while LinkedIn is clearly a very useful recruiting tool, the majority of recruiters are using LinkedIn for recruitment already, making it a saturated channel.

 In fact, 87% of recruiters use LinkedIn, but only 55% use Facebook.

-This means that by recruiting on Facebook, you can help your organization stand out and connect with top talent before the other guys.
+This means that by investing in Facebook recruiting, you can help your organization stand out and connect with top talent before the other guys.

 The candidate journey now includes more digital touchpoints than ever.
 Nearly 60% of candidates use social media to research companies they’re interested in.
-Which means they’re looking at your organization’s Facebook page whether you like it or not.
-You might as well make it a tool that helps – instead of hurts – your chances at attracting top talent.
+This means they’re looking at your organization’s Facebook page whether you like it or not.
+You might as well make it a tool that helps–instead of hurts–your chances at attracting top talent.